coheleth/next-boilerplate/README.md

 $ yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Visit the [live demo](https://coheleths-next-boilerplate.vercel.app), or clone the repo and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

 ## Project Structure